maximevalette/nextcms/README.md

 make stop
 ```

+There is a few commands available in `make`, type `make help` to have a list.

 ## Production

 NextCMS comes with a Docker ready production file `docker-compose.yml` with Traefik labels.
 You need to have a Traefik running with a public `web` network (or you can change it in the file according to your environment).